dryan/d3ploy/README.md

 - "local_path" to upload only the contents of a directory under the current one; defaults to "." (current directory)
 - "bucket_path" to upload to a subfolder in the bucket; defaults to "/" (root)
 - "exclude" to specify patterns to not upload
 - "acl" to specify the canned ACL set on each object.
-See https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl.
+See [the AWS docs for more](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl).
 - "delete" to remove files on S3 that are not present in the local directory
 - "charset" to set the charset flag on 'Content-Type' headers of text files
 - "caches" to set the Cache-Control header for various mimetypes.
 See below for more.